-A flare-up is when your symptoms suddenly get worse.
-You should act quickly as soon as you realise that your symptoms are getting any worse.
-Most people with COPD are given a treatment plan to follow if the symptoms get any worse.
+A flare-up is when your symptoms suddenly get worse, such as shortness of breath or cough.
+You should act quickly and follow your treatment plan as soon as you realise your symptoms are getting worse.

 What is a COPD flare-up?

 A COPD flare-up is when your COPD symptoms become worse and particularly severe.
 A flare-up might be triggered by an infection or there may be no apparent reason.
 A flare-up is also called an exacerbation.

 Each COPD flare-up does long-term damage to your lungs and is a common cause of admission to hospital.
 It's important to be prepared – to recognise the symptoms of a flare-up and know what to do.
 Taking action early can prevent worsening symptoms and hospital admission.
 Read more about COPD.

 What are the signs of a flare-up?

 Signs of a flare-up

 How is a flare-up managed?